lukemcook/py_pw/README.md

 A simple password generator written in Python.

-It will ask the user for the designed password length and then generate a password using a pre-defined list of characters with randomness.
+It will ask the user for the desired password length and then generate a password using a pre-defined list of characters with randomness.